LuisXalcedo/GLPI/apirest.md

 ```

 By enabling url rewriting, you could use api with this url : <http://path/to/glpi/api/>.
-You need also to enable rewrite module in apache httpd and permit GLPI's .htaccess to override server configuration (see AllowOverride directive).
+You need also to enable rewrite module in apache httpd and permit GLPi's .htaccess to override server configuration (see AllowOverride directive).

 ### Nginx